ombulabs/mercadopago/README.md

 To check the payment status you will need the payment ID.
 Only then you can call the [MercadoPago IPN](https://developers.mercadopago.com/api-ipn).

-    # Use o id do pagamento recebido na IPN do MercadoPago.
+    # Use the payment ID received on the IPN.
     payment_id = '987654321'

     notification = MercadoPago::Collection.notification(access_token, payment_id)